LiveDuo/edume-code-challenge/README.md

 Only boilerplate security was used with helment as express middleware.
 Further improvements can be made to secure the backend.
 For example there can be a DOS attack if a relatively long input is provided to the T9 endpoint.

-#### T9
+##### T9 and caching

 Words that start with the current prediction but have been fully typed yet, are not currently shown.
 For example 27753 returns the word "apple" but 277 does not return "apple".
 The endpoint can be altered to work as such if required.
+Also, all T9 requests, both filtered and unfiltered, are locally cache on the hosting server to avoid unessessary recalculations.